-Once each of these types of buyer is past the terms sheet, heads of agreement or memorandum of understanding phase, they start to display different tendencies in the next phase of due diligence.
+Once each type of buyer is past the terms sheet, heads of agreement or memorandum of understanding phase, they start to display different tendencies in the next phase of due diligence.

 PE firms, on the other hand, assess the target internally as well as externally.
-There is a lot of work done in researching the market the target operates in and how conducive it is to growth.
-This is in additional to diligence on cash flows, management and assets.
+There is a lot of work done in researching the market the target operates in, and how conducive it is to its growth.
+This is in addition to diligence on cash flows, management and assets.

 The difference between the two types of buyers here is that it usually takes longer for a PE company to do the due diligence.
 This may not always be the case, though.
 Modern PE firms have due diligence as a core competency, so they may actually be faster than strategic purchasers that do not regularly undertake acquisitions and may not have such highly developed due diligence structures and procedures.